utdata/openrefine/README.md

 # Using OpenRefine

+By Christian McDonald\
+Associate Professor of Practice\
+School of Journalism and Media, Moody College of Communication\
+University of Texas at Austin

 [OpenRefine](https://openrefine.org/) is a free, open source, powerful tool for working with messy data.
 Our most common use for it is to clean and transform data.

 ## Installation